akinyiliz/learning-typescript/README.md

 # Learning Typescript with React

-Learnig how to use Typescript on REact components, props, useState hook & useRef hook.
+Learnig how to use Typescript on React components, props, useState hook & useRef hook.